nipunasudha/CubensisConnect/README.md

 #### signCancelOrder

-Waves Keeper's method for signing cancellation of an order to the matcher.
+Cubensis Connect's method for signing cancellation of an order to the matcher.
 As input, it accepts an object similar to a transaction like this:

 ```js
 {